 <aside>

 Once you have your Storyboarding and Video Editing Workspaces setup and you have a separate Editing Scene assigned to the Sequencer below the Dopesheet then you’re ready to go.
-Whippet only needs one and is to create custom Whippet Collections for every Scene.
-These collections will house your cameras, shot layer collections and grease pencil objects if you them to.
-The add-on has to refer to these specific collections in order to reference them for certain functions.
+To leverage every aspect of the Whippet add-on, please ensure you create the Whippet Collections for every new Scene.
+These collections will organize your cameras, shot layer collections and Whippet grease pencil objects.
+The add-on has to reference these specific collections in order to for certain functions.
+When using the Whippet! or New Scene with (or without) Scene Strip, these collections will be created for you.

 </aside>